Adivasi: Definition and etymology

 The Constitution of India doesn't use the word Adivasi, and directs government officials to not use the word in official work.
 The notified tribals are designated as Scheduled Tribes (Anusuchit Janjati) in the Constitution.
-The constitution of India grouped these ethnic groups together "as targets for social and economic development".
+The constitution grouped these ethnic groups together "as targets for social and economic development".
 Since that time the tribe of India have been known officially as Scheduled Tribes.
 Article 366 (25) defined scheduled tribes as "such tribes or tribal communities or parts of or groups within such tribes or tribal communities as are deemed under Article 342 to be Scheduled Tribes for the purposes of this constitution".
-But, due to the political leverage associated with tribals in the Constitution of India, the term Adivasi serves as a unifying factor both politically and socio-culturally, maintaining its influence in public discourse as a status quo, challenging the legally designated, state-specific administrative term Scheduled Tribes.

-Judicially it remarked that "India is a country of old immigrants in which people have been coming in over the last ten thousand years or so... who came mainly from the North-West, and to a lesser extent from the North-East...
+Judicially it remarked that "India is a country of old immigrants in which people have been coming in over the last ten thousand years or so ... who came mainly from the North-West, and to a lesser extent from the North-East ...
 At one time it was believed that the Dravidians were the original inhabitants.
 However, this view has been considerably modified subsequently, and now the generally accepted belief is that the original inhabitants of India were the pre-Dravidian aborigines, i.e. the ancestors of the present tribals or Adivasis (Scheduled Tribes)."

+In India, although the terms "Tribe" and "Adivasi" are often used interchangeably, they have distinct contextual meanings.
+"Tribe" refers to a social unit, whereas "Adivasi" means ancient inhabitants.
+The former is an anthropological term primarily associated with the social characteristics, while the latter is a socio-political term associated with the autochthonous identity and broadly used as analogous to the global usage of "Indigenous" and "Aboriginal".
+The use of the term Adivasi as a socio-political construct has been scholarly critiqued for overlooking the regional historical complexities of indigeneity, including migration, linguistics, anthropology, and archaeology.
+Hardiman, for instance, views this as "the idea that Adivasis are autochthonous, or original, inhabitants is belied by the fact that many such groups are known to have migrated in recorded history into the areas in which they are now found, often displacing existing inhabitants in the process...
+There have been so many migrations in and out of this region in past centuries that no particular jati [community] can have genuine grounds for making such a claim."

-But India does not exclusively recognise Adivasis Tribes Scheduled Tribes as indigenous people of India, rather considers all Indians as indigenous to the land.
+India does not exclusively recognise Adivasis Tribes Scheduled Tribes as indigenous people of India, rather considers all Indians as indigenous to the land.
 Thus, India has disagreed or refused at various international forums, when there is uncertain in the concepts of indigeneity and considered same yardstick across countries for identification.
 For instance, although India initially ratified the International Labour Organization (ILO) Convention 107 on Indigenous and Tribal Populations Convention, 1957, in 1989, India refused to sign the ILO Convention 169.
 In 2007, considering all Indians as indigenous, India voted for the Declaration on the Rights of Indigenous Peoples in the United Nations General Assembly.